Soybean futures are expected to trade lower today: Angel Commodities

 Angel Commodities' report on Soybean

-Soybean Jun futures closed lower on Tuesday on reports of higher stocks of soybean with farmers and traders.
+Soybean Jun futures closed lower for the third consecutive day on Wednesday on reports of higher stocks of soybean with farmers and traders.
 Soybean prices is trending down because farmers, reluctant to sell at "low prices" so far this season, will soon begin liquidating stocks trying to raise money for sowing operations beginning June.

 Outlook